-A personality disorder is recognized as a mental condition that affects a person’s ability to conform to what their individual culture accepts as standard behavior.
-In the majority of the cases, these deviant behaviors are exhibited in every potential societal situation, and the afflicted are inflexible in terms of conforming to behavior that is considered to be normal.
+Personality disorders are mental conditions a person’s ability to conform to what their individual culture accepts as standard behavior.
+In the majority of the cases, these deviant behaviors exhibit themselves in every potential societal situation, and the afflicted are inflexible in terms of conforming to societally acceptable behavior.

 Cluster A: Odd Disorders